ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-3.md

 no output

+After snooping around Tom's home, my next checkpoint was to connect to his MySQL account

 ```bash
 mysql -u tom -p
 ```

+I entered Tom's credentials and it worked!
 ```
 Enter password:
 Welcome to the MySQL monitor.
 Commands end with ; or \g.